 Use it in a sentence: “I didn’t bring a joint, but I have a freshly packed one-hitter.”

-dugout: a carrying case for a one-hitter hand pipe (link to one-hitters) that also includes space to store a small amount of cannabis to load into the one-hitter.
+A carrying case for a one-hitter hand pipe that also includes space to store a small amount of cannabis to load into the one-hitter.

-Use it in a sentence: “Check out this sweet dugout (link to dugouts) I got for my one-hitter!”
+Use it in a sentence: “Check out this sweet dugout I got for my one-hitter!”

-cotton mouth: a side effect of smoking cannabis in which the mouth becomes abnormally dry, also sometimes referred to as ‘the pasties’.
+A side effect of smoking cannabis that occurs when your mouth becomes abnormally dry.
+Also sometimes referred to as ‘the pasties’.

 Use it in a sentence: “Hey, wanna do a dab with me?
 No, I’m not talking about the dance.”